nicolasard/SpringSecurityStuff/README.md

 This is an example that extends the service and allows you to register a new user.
 This is example was taken from https://github.com/kamer/spring-boot-user-registration.

+#### Example 4
+This is a continuation of example 3.
+It validates the new user email by sending a email with a token that the user should provide.

 #### Compiling
 To compile all the project at once you have the root pom.xml